Can You Help During an Emergency?

 - Service as note-takers, facilitators, and actors during exercises

 - Staff Volunteer Reception Centers

 - Support the Emergency Operations Center

-All Core Volunteers must complete the Core Training Requirements to participate in most activities.
+All Core Volunteers must complete about 16 hours of Core Training Requirements.
 Most of these trainings can be completed online, and can be verified by submitting a certificate of completion.
 We offer in-person options for these trainings throughout the year as well.

 - OEM 101: ANChoR Orientation

 - Personal and Family Preparedness